* U.S. gasoline soars; U.S. crude futures fall

 * Dollar extends drop in wake of Yellen, Draghi comments

-* S&P, Dow edge lower; European stocks hurt by strong euro (Updates to afternoon U.S. trading, adds settled oil prices)
+* S&P, Dow finish lower; European stocks hurt by strong euro (Updates to U.S. market close)

 The U.S. dollar dropped to its lowest in roughly 16 months against a basket of major currencies and a more than 2-1/2-year low against the euro, following comments from central bankers on Friday and worries over the storm hurting the U.S. economy.